Wind the clock series. Walk 7

 Well behaved dogs are welcome and will need to be on a lead in some locations.

-We’ll probably not encounter livestock on this walk, but mounted horses are likely.
+We’ll probably not encounter livestock on this walk, but possibly mounted horses.

 Walk Leader